safinsingh/fastpages-apcsp/_posts/2022-11-07-final-week.md

 ![]({{ site.baseurl }}/images/finalwrong.png)

-In order to interchange the values at index `j` and `k` respectively, the procedure works as follows:
+In order to interchange the values at indexes `j` and `k` respectively, the procedure works as follows:

 1. Create a duplicate list of the list provided in the function parameters
 2. Set the element at index `i` of the new list to the element at index `j` in the old list and vice versa